jlsymondspatel/Knox-Audio-Bible/README.md

 # Knox-Audio-Bible
-An audio Bible project, using the Knox Translation with permission from the Diocese of Westminster.
+An non-commercial audio Bible project, using the Knox Translation, made with permission from the Diocese of Westminster.
+As such, all content on this repository shall not be redistributed in any way, and is under standard copyright.